Nassim Nicholas Taleb became famous for his book The Black Swan which taught us to look out for the unexpected X-Factor.

 35. When conflicted between two choices, take neither.

 36. You know you have influence when people start noticing your absence more than the presence of others.

-37. They will envy you for your success, your wealth, for your intelligence, for your looks, for your status – but rarely for your wisdom.
+37. They will envy you for your success, your wealth, your intelligence, your looks, for your status - but rarely for your wisdom.

 38. The imagination of the genius vastly surpasses his intellect; the intellect of the academic vastly surpasses his imagination

 39. I suspect the I.Q., SAT, and school grades are tests designed by nerds so they can get high scores in order to call each other intelligent...

 40. Smart and wise people who score low on IQ tests, or patently intellectually defective ones, like the former U.S. president George W. Bush, who score high on them (130), are testing the test and not the reverse.

 41. The curious mind embraces science; the gifted and sensitive, the arts; the practical, and business; the leftover becomes an economist

 42. In poor countries, officials receive explicit bribes; in D.C. they get the sophisticated, implicit, unspoken promise to work for large corporations

 43. Suckers think that you cure greed with money, addiction with substances, expert problems with experts, banking with bankers, economics with economists, and debt crises with debt spending.